davidallenbaer/Ultima45Monogame/ReadMe.txt

 		Note: Figure out what is up with the indexes in "Combat Starting Locations for Monsters SHRINE.txt" because the indexes do not make sense.

 Future - Implement auto combat option.

-Future - After combat show gold chest on the map.

 Version 3.0.0 - Towns\Shops\Dialog